Finding and fixing a memory leak

 - Use your application until the point where you are interested in its memory.

 - Cause the action or method to take place (for example, open the dialog box).

 - Switch to the Class List and try each of the following approaches to check whether the type that you suspect is the source of the problem:

 - Type the name of the type which you suspect is causing the problem into the search box.

-- On the filter panel, click Filter by Reference.
-Select , click Add class/interface, and enter the name of the type there.
+- On the filter panel, click Filter by reference.
+Select , click Add class/interface, and select the name of the type from the list.

 - If you know that the class should only be in memory because it is referenced only by one other class, check using the Never referenced by filter.

 - If this procedure does not reveal any problems, continue reading 'Analyzing heap usage', below.

 If you do not know what could be causing the problem